minprog/platforms/scraping-data/20 scraping/index.md

 ## Provided code

 We have provided some code to get you started.
-Accept [this GitHub classroom invite](https://classroom.github.com/a/nPKjKQym)
+[Download here](scraping.zip).

 ## Libraries